aclissold/a-swift-summary/README.md

 #### :bulb: Subscript Overloading

-Similar to method or operator overloading, "subscript overloading" is the term for defining more than one subscript on a type.
+Similar to method or operator overloading, *subscript overloading* is the term for defining more than one subscript on a type.

 <br />